 Project Scope

 This project will create an eLearning web application for secondary school use and will focus solely on making it suitable for second-level education, to increase engagement in the classroom while aiding students in comfortability with blended learning.
-This application is not intended to be used as any form of asocial media platform or any source of potential bullying.
+This application is not intended to be used as any form of social media platform or any source of potential bullying.
 To target this, a profanity detector will be implemented, which will monitor any users trying to send inappropriate messages, which will inform the teacher to be dealt with.
 There was consideration taken as to whether to implement a feature to allow users to post anonymously, however it was ultimately decided for the safety of both students and teachers to extract this feature.

 Thesis Roadmap